Audrey Hepburn Documentary Q&A

 Halloween Ball 2019

-Last night a host of Unicef UK Ambassadors and high-profile supporters attended our annual Halloween Ball – raising a phenomenal £250,000 to support Unicef’s life-saving work for children in danger around the world.
+A host of Unicef UK Ambassadors and high-profile supporters attended our annual Halloween Ball – raising a phenomenal £250,000 to support Unicef’s life-saving work for children in danger around the world.

 The elegant baroque themed dinner featured stellar performances from chart topper Anne-Marie, Unicef UK Ambassador Jessie Ware, and legendary musician Jools Holland.